emu-russia/psxrev/docs/DerouteUserManual.md

 - Name: the name of the feature to display and teach
 - Description: just a description for clarity
 - Image: just a picture for clarity.
 You may select any icon for purely informational purposes.
 A click on it will bring up an icon selection dialog box.
-- Entites: Entities which should be added in the place of a recognized icon.
+- Entites: Entities which should be added in the place of a recognized feature.
 Clicking on a cell opens a MiniEntityBox, where you need to draw entities

 Suggestions for the number of features:
 - You need at least 2 features, so that neural network could make a correct classification.